sailormarc/survey-transcript-processing/README.md

 VOYAGE_API_KEY = "YOUR_VOYAGE_API_KEY"
 ```
 and change the `dotenv_path` variable in config.py to wherever you store the .env file (not on dropbox cause you don’t want it to be synced).

+## A word on the data

+This repo replicates the project structure including empty folders for the data, which however cannot be made publicly available.
+Some of the notebooks where also edited, and some of the outputs cleared, to protect sensitive information.

 ## Cleaning the audio files
 With the raw files in `../../data/audio`, run the script `process_raw_audios.py` with positional arguments <directory> = path of folder containing the raw audios, <dta_path> = path to cleaned qualtrics data (from the survey) in dta format, and optional argument <min_duration> = the minimum duration for a recording to be kept (defaults to 1 min).
 The script does the following: